cheminfo/eln-docs/docs/70_eln/10_eln-toc/README.md

 ![sop.png](images/sop.png)

 The ELN allows to define shortcuts and to update automatically the variable parameters.
-Automatic updaate is activated from the `Prefs` tab.
+Automatic update is activated from the `Prefs` tab.

 ![autoupdate.png](images/autoupdate.png)